AhmedNSidd/gamers-social-manager-telegram-bot/README.md

 ## Help

-A user can run /help to get a list of commands they can run.
+A user can run `/help` to get a list of commands they can run.

 ## Quip

-A user can run /quip to get a quip.
+A user can run `/quip` to get a quip.

 ## Notify for Games

-A user can run /notify to notify a group of members if they want to play games tonight.
+A user can run `/notify` to send the preset notify message.
+This notify message can be set through `/setnotify [add message here]`

 ## Status of Gamers

-A user can run /status to see the online status of gamer members and when they were last online.
+A user can run `/status` to see the online status of gamer members and when they were last online.